Omegapy/My-Academics-Portfolio/Platform-Based-Dev-Android-CSC475/Module-7-Critical-Thinking/README.md

 - A 1-page paper explaining the program's purpose, the obstacles faced during its development, and the skills acquired.
 The paper should also include screenshots showcasing the successful execution of the program.
 - Compile and submit your pseudocode, source code, and screenshots of the application executing the application, the results and GIT repository in a single document.

+The app code also provides unit tests using the Android Testing Framework to test conversion calculations accuracy.
+The main purpose of this project is to demonstrate the implementation of unit tests within Android Studio using JUnit and Hamcrest.

 -----------------------------------------------------------------------------------------------------------------------------

 <img width="200" height="400" src="https://github.com/user-attachments/assets/3bb73b69-c2f7-452d-94f7-3fe8da4cd6ac">